Minimax Rates for Estimating the Dimension of a Manifold: Proofs for Section

 which is embedded in $\mathbb{R}^{m}$. }

-\begin{proof} For showing \eqref{eq:proof.lower.cylinder.regularity}, we need to show 4 conditions in Definition \ref{def:regular.manifold}.
-The other conditions are rather obvious and the critical condition is (2), i.e. global reach condition and local reach condition.
+\begin{proof}[Proof of Lemma~\ref{lem:lower.cylinder.regularity}] For showing \eqref{eq:proof.lower.cylinder.regularity}, we need to show 4 conditions in Definition \ref{def:regular.manifold}.
+The other conditions are rather obvious and the critical condition is (2), i.e. the global reach condition and the local reach condition.
 Showing the local reach condition is almost identical to showing the global reach condition, so we will focus on the global reach condition.
-From the definition of global reach in Definition \ref{def:definition.reach}, we need to show that for all $x\in\mathbb{R}^{m}$ with $dist_{\mathbb{R}^{m}}(x,M\times[-K_{I},K_{I}]^{\Delta d})<\tau_{g}$, $x$ has unique closest point $\pi_{M\times[-K_{I},K_{I}]^{\Delta d}}(x)$ on $M\times[-K_{I},K_{I}]$.
+From the definition of the global reach in Definition \ref{def:definition.reach}, we need to show that for all $x\in\mathbb{R}^{m}$ with $dist_{\mathbb{R}^{m}}(x,M\times[-K_{I},K_{I}]^{\Delta d})<\tau_{g}$, $x$ has the unique closest point $\pi_{M\times[-K_{I},K_{I}]^{\Delta d}}(x)$ on $M\times[-K_{I},K_{I}]$.

 Let $x\in\mathbb{R}^{m}$ be satisfying $dist_{\mathbb{R}^{m}}(x,M\times[-K_{I},K_{I}]^{\Delta d})<\tau_{g}$, and let $y\in M\times[-K_{I},K_{I}]^{\Delta d}$.
 Then the distance between $x$ and $y$ can be factorized as their distance on first $m-\Delta d$ coordinates and last $\Delta d$ coordinates,